CHIDARISAIKRISHNA/AI-Intern-Assignment/Readme.md

 ## Problem Statement

-Build an autonomous AI system diagnosis agent that can:
-* continuously collect raw system logs + machine metrics
+The goal of this assignment is to build an AI-powered system diagnosis agent that continuously monitors machine-level system metrics, detects abnormal operating conditions, and generates a structured root-cause diagnosis.

+The system must:
+- ingest live system events into a local database
-* detect related abnormal events
+- group temporally related events into incidents
-* correlate them automatically
-* infer root cause like a senior engineer
+- analyze recent incidents to identify abnormal behavior
+- use reasoning (LLM) to hypothesize the most likely root cause
+- reflect by gathering additional context when confidence is low
-* produce a structured diagnosis
+- produce a structured diagnosis periodically
-* expose that diagnosis through an API in real time
+- expose the latest diagnosis through a REST API

 ## Overview